Stuycs-K/final-project-3-sohele-chend/HOMEWORK.md

 Deliverable: A text file containing the obfuscated factorial function.

 (hint: paste the above code into a code editor and lint it to make it more readable.
-Also consider beautifying the code.)
+Also consider beautifying the code first.)

 ## Part 2: Instructions:
 1. Analyze the given obfuscated Javascript code.